SmithcS/hackpsuwebsiteF2016/README.md

-# HackPSU F2016 Website
-Welcome to the HackPSU F2016 Website!
+# Welcome to the HackPSU S2017 Website!

-Forked from Christina Platt (github @tinasplatt) who made the first and original HackPSU website!
+This website is built based off the original HackPSU website created by Christina Platt (github @tinasplatt) and code created by Smith Sopp (github @SmithcS).

-Please make all edits to the 'Developer' branch, so that they may be reviewed and then merged to the master once they get reviewed!
+Please make all edits to your personal branch, so that they may be reviewed and then merged to the master once they get reviewed!

-##Questions?
+#Questions?

 Be sure to reach out to anyone on the team who knows some web development - theres plenty of us!
 Here are some contacts below:
 Christina Platt (@tinasplatt)
+Sushrut Shringarputale (@sushshring)
+Smith Sopp (@SmithcS)
+Scott Miller (@sam6258)